oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 5. You can create a total of two standby databases, one local and the other cross-region.
 You just enabled Autonomous Data Guard to create a local standby database.
 If your Oracle Cloud account has at least two regions, you can optionally create a second standby database that is cross-region.
 In the **Resources** section at the bottom left corner of the Autonomous Database Details page, click **Autonomous Data Guard (1)**.

-    **Note:** Creation of a cross region standby database is optional, if your Oracle Cloud account has at least two regions.
-You cannot create a cross region standby database for a database that you provisioned in a LiveLabs hosted environment, nor in an Always Free Database.
+    **Note:** Creation of a cross region standby database is optional, if your Oracle Cloud account has at least two regions. **You cannot create a cross region standby database for a database that you provisioned in a LiveLabs hosted sandbox environment**, nor in an Always Free Database.

     ![](./images/navigate-to-define-remote-standby.png)

 6. To perform this **optional step** of adding a second standby database that is cross-region, click **Add Standby Database**.

+    **Note:** Again, please skip these optional steps if you are running this workshop in a LiveLabs hosted sandbox environment.
+Cross region standby databases are not yet supported in LiveLabs environments.

     ![](./images/click-add-standby-database.png)